wldarden/Algorithms/README.md

 # Algorithms
-For UTA school work in Algorithms and Data structures
+For UTA school work in Algorithms and Data structures.